QiLiu6/QiLiu6/README.md

 # 👋 Hi, I'm Qi Liu!

 Welcome to my GitHub profile!
-I'm an incoming PhD Student passionate about Climate Modeling.
+I'm a prospective PhD student at Courant Institute passionate about Climate Modeling.

 ## 📫 Connect with Me